 Overall, after the previous revivals, we were impressed that this latest Indian effort is this good, and that the price is this competitive.
 The bike can compete on its own merits, rather than having to rely on the coolness factor of its magic name.

 These are all touring bikes, yet their bags are easily removable for cleaning or should you wish to change their look.
 Though we rode them aggressively, we found that each bike has acceptable cornering clearance so they did not inordinately limit our fun in the curves.
 Should you desire more in terms of luggage capacity and wind protection, Harley and Victory each offer more fully dressed models with a trunk and lowers, but Indian, as yet, does not.

 To summarize this trio of American big-inch V-twins with their practicality and custom touches, here’s your basic guide: If you want a spacious cockpit that allows you to stretch out, a taut suspension, great frame and good power, and the bike that feels most competent on a winding road, take the Victory.
 Or if you’d prefer the most classic look that will become a conversation starter at every biker hangout, and want to ride the comfortable one with a more compliant suspension and cushy seat, you’ll choose the Indian.
 Finally, for that other classic look and an engine that delivers immediate low-end power (no matter what the dyno says), the Harley Street Glide Special will be happy to spend time on your choice of roads.

 This article American Baggers was published in the February 2014 issue of Rider magazine.
-It included individual reviews on each of the three motorcycles.
+It included sidebars about each of the three motorcycles.
 To read them, follow the links below: